davidson16807/sublime_contextual_move/README.md

 # Sublime Contexual Move Keys
 Ctrl+IJKL to move.
 Other keys toggle move behavior.
-You can move by characters, words, search results, history, and more.
+You can move across characters, words, search results, tabs, and more.

+## The Gist
+Ctrl+ijkl are contextual arrow keys.
+By default, they move the cursor a character at a time.
+If you open the search panel, they'll move between search results.

+You can press other keys to toggle their behavior:

+	Toggle Ctrl+space to move a word at a time.

+	Toggle Ctrl+_ to move by subwords.

+	Toggle Ctrl+tab to move between tabs.

+	Toggle Ctrl+| to add cursors to adjacent lines.

+	Toggle Ctrl+] to move the text around - left/right to indent/unindent, up/down to transpose.

+	Toggle Ctrl+[ to fold/unfold text.

+Other keys will modify their behavior after being pressed:

+	Press Ctrl+U and they'll soft undo or soft redo.
+This does not effect the existing Ctrl+U behavior.

+	Press Ctrl+Enter and they'll move to the beginning/end of the line or document.
+Subsequent keypresses to Ctrl+IJKL will return them to their default behavior.

 ## FAQ